arpinum-oss/js-eventstore/docs/api.md

 ## store.find(criteria, options)

-* `criteria: Object` Criteria to select relevant events.
+* `criteria: Object` - Criteria to select relevant events.
-  * `type?: string` Selects events having the type.
+  * `type?: string` - Selects events having the type.
-  * `types?: Array<string>` Selects events having one of the types.
+  * `types?: Array<string>` - Selects events having one of the types.
-  * `targetId?: string` Selects events having the target id.
+  * `targetId?: string` - Selects events having the target id.
-  * `targetType?: string` Selects events having the target type.
+  * `targetType?: string` - Selects events having the target type.
-  * `afterId?: number` Selects events having an id greater than the provided one.
+  * `afterId?: number` - Selects events having an id greater than the provided one.
 * `options?: Object`
-  * `batchSize?: number` Number of events to load at once from the database.
+  * `batchSize?: number` - Number of events to load at once from the database.
 Defaults to 1000.
 * returns: `EventEmitter`
-  * Emits each relevant event on `data`.
+  * Emits each relevant [Event] object on `data`.
   * Emits errors on `error`.
   * Emits `end` when all relevant events are emitted.